syncfusion-content/blazor-docs/blazor/tabs/getting-started.md

 # Getting Started with Blazor Tabs Component

 This section briefly explains about how to include a `Tabs` in your Blazor server-side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](../getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 To get start quickly with Blazor Tabs, you can check on this video: